BowangLan/htms/README.md

 ## Overview

-HTMSLParser is a Python library for web scraping using an HTML-like configuration.
+HTMS is a Python library for web scraping using an HTML-like configuration.
 It simplifies data extraction, handles pagination, and supports custom parsing, making it easy to gather structured data from websites with minimal coding.

 ## Features